-- A question shall not be asked without notice, unless it is of any urgent character or relates to the business of the day, and the Member has obtained the leave of the President to ask it. - (2) Notice of a question may be handed by a Member to the Clerk during the period known as Question Time.
-Every such notice shall be signed by the Member giving it. - (3) A Member who desires an oral answer to a question shall mark his notice with an asterisk and a question not so marked shall require a written answer, which when received shall be circulated with the Minutes of Proceedings of the Senate. - (4) Subject to paragraph (5) a question marked for oral answer shall be put down for a day to be named by the Member being a day not earlier than twenty-one clear days after the question has appeared on the Question Paper. - (5) Where a question for oral answer is asked of a Minister, in relation to a matter directly related to his portfolio responsibility, which is of urgent national importance, it shall be put down for:- - (a) a day not later than seven clear days after it has been handed to the Clerk; or - (b) if the Senate is not meeting within the period specified in subparagraph (a), for the next sitting day of the Senate.
+- A question shall not be asked without notice, unless it is of an urgent character or relates to the business of the day, and the Member has obtained the leave of the Speaker to ask it. - (2) Notice of a question may be handed by a Member to the Clerk during the period known as Question Time.
+Every such notice shall be signed by the Member giving it. - (3) A Member who desires an oral answer to a question shall mark his notice with an asterisk and a question not so marked shall require a written answer, which when received shall be circulated with the Minutes of Proceedings of the House. - (4) Subject to paragraph (5) a question marked for oral answer shall be put down for a day to be named by the Member being a day not earlier than twenty-one clear days after the question has appeared on the Question Paper. - (5) Where a question for oral answer is asked of:- - (a) the Prime Minister, in relation to a matter of national importance and national interest; or - a Minister, in relation to a matter directly related to his portfolio responsibility, which is of urgent national importance it shall be put down for a day not earlier than seven clear days after it has been handed to the Clerk.